 As the only submarine which was named after the grouper, a fish with a stout body and a large mouth, the submarine was built by the Electric Boat Company in 1940.
-It received 10 battle stars for World War II service, as well as a series of awards, including the American Campaign Medal, the Navy E Ribbon and the National Defense Service Medal.
-Asbestos was certainly present on the USS Grouper as wall insulation, since the mineral enjoyed great popularity as a building material at the time.
-Therefore, the veterans who served on this vessel should keep a close eye on their health.
+It received 10 battle stars for World War II service, as well as a series of awards, including the American Campaign Medal, the Navy E Ribbon, and the National Defense Service Medal.
 The submarine was decommissioned in 1968 and struck from the Naval Vessel Register in the same year.
 It was eventually sold for scrap.

 The problem with asbestos is that when it is disturbed, its tiny fibers become separated and form a dust that can be easily inhaled.
 Once a person breathes in the tiny fibers, these can become trapped in the lining of the lungs.
 Over time, they can build up, causing severe irritation and lead to serious health conditions such as lung cancer and mesothelioma.